 We constructed limited number of elevated walkways to prevent soil erosion and protect fragile ecosystems.
 These walkways also protect our guests from the jungle elements.

 Due to our remote location, we’re completely off-grid and we must generate our own electricity.
-Electricity use is limited to power a few appliances such as common-area lighting, refrigeration and kitchen equipment.
+Electricity use is limited to power a few appliances such as common-area lighting, water pumps, and kitchen equipment.

 Some of our energy conservation measures include: